PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention: Experiments

-We further quantitatively evaluate the conditional generation results by calculating mean Intersection-over-Union (mIoU) with ground truth volumes.
-Here we only consider 3D volumes containing more than 500 occupied voxels, and using furthest point sampling method to select 500 out of them to describe the shape.
-To compensate for the sampling randomness of \emph{PointGrow}, we slightly align generated points to their nearest ground truth voxels within a neighborhood of 2-voxel radius.
-As shown in Table~\ref{table:iou}, \emph{PointGrow} achieves above-par performance on conditional 3D shape generation.
+We quantitatively evaluate the conditional generation results in terms of mean Intersection-over-Union (mIoU) \cite{choy20163d} and point-wise 3D Euclidean distance \cite{lin2017learning}.
+Here we obtain ground truth points as voxel centers of 3D volumes from \cite{choy20163d}, and only consider shapes containing more than 500 occupied voxels, with 500 of them uniformly sampled to describe the shape.
+To compensate for the sampling randomness of \emph{PointGrow}, we align generated points to their nearest voxels within a neighborhood of 2-voxel radius.
+When calculating surface-to-surface 3D Euclidean distance metric, we further remove interior points with 26 non-empty neighbors for fair comparison when selecting ground truth points.
+As shown in Table~\ref{table:iou} and Table \ref{table:dis_err}, \emph{PointGrow} achieves above-par performance on conditional 3D shape generation.